usnistgov/oscal-xproc3/schema-field-tests/readme.md

 Running over these sets, a validation engine is expected to be able to discriminate their members correctly, to the extent possible.

-Without support for Metaschema constraints, an XSD or JSON Schema validator cannot distinguish between 'valid' and 'disordered' - for them, a putative category 'schema-valid' unifies `valid` and `disordered`.
+Without support for Metaschema constraints, an XSD or JSON Schema validator cannot distinguish between 'valid' and 'disordered' - for them, a putative category 'schema-valid' unifies 'valid' and 'disordered'.

-(A different intersection, namely instances that return no errors on constraints but are invalid structurally, is excluded, since structural validation is a *sine qua non*.
-Only instances that are not defective can be disordered.)
+(A different intersection, namely instances that return no errors on constraints but are invalid structurally, is excluded, since structural validation is a requirement for 'orderliness'.
+Only instances that are not defective can be disordered; or, defective instances are also disordered *ipso facto* even if no other constraints are violated.)

 We have to maintain all categories in both XML and JSON formats, to begin (possibly YAML also, in future).

-A small but pervasive problem in JSON Schema modeling provides us an opportunity to use this scaffolding (Issue metaschema-xslt #105).
+A small but pervasive problem in JSON Schema modeling provides us an opportunity to use this scaffolding [Issue metaschema-xslt #105](https://github.com/usnistgov/metaschema-xslt/issues/105).

 ### Validation state

-Note that this is not an intrinsic state of an instance, but a *relation* between a given instance (as artifact of representation) and a set of rules and definitions in application to it (collectively call a 'schema').
+Note that this is not an intrinsic state of an instance, but a *relation* between a given instance (as artifact of representation) and a set of rules and definitions in application to it (collectively called a 'schema').

 As it bears on certain distinguishable operations, 'validation state' might also be distinguished:

-- **legibility** - syntax okay and ordered enough for a lossless conversion
+- **legibility** - syntax okay and ordered enough for a lossless conversion - e.g. no unrecognized contents
 - **intelligibility** - (presumes legibility) datatypes are lexically correct and everything casts into types as defined
 - **completeness** - (presumes legibility) all model-based rules are followed and no required data fields or structures are missing
   - "valid" conventionally (above) is a combination of intelligible and complete